hdShang/arxiv-daily/docs/cs-AI/2025-05-06/papers/250503369v1-validating-the-effectiveness-of-a-large-language-model-based-approac.md

 ---
 layout: default
-title: Validating the Effectiveness of a Large Language Model-based Approach for Identifying Children's Development across Various Free Play Settings in Kindergarten
+title: "Validating the Effectiveness of a Large Language Model-based Approach for Identifying Children's Development across Various Free Play Settings in Kindergarten"
 ---

 # Validating the Effectiveness of a Large Language Model-based Approach for Identifying Children's Development across Various Free Play Settings in Kindergarten